-"Although more studies need to be done to explore whether avocado oil increases collagen production or not, research has shown an increase in soluble collagen production as well as inhibition of the enzyme lysyl oxidase that breaks down collagen," says Barr.
+"Although more studies need to be done to explore whether avocado oil increases collagen production or not, 1research has shown an increase in soluble collagen production1 as well as inhibition of the enzyme lysyl oxidase that breaks down collagen," says Barr.

 Great to pair with a stimulating scalp massage.